htanderson/ITSbin/README.md

 [Seconds][Seconds] Explanations of column names and possible values from Seconds .CSV files from `ITS_to_seconds` function.

 [Binned Seconds/Minutes][Binned Seconds/Minutes] Explanations of column names and possible values from binned seconds/minutes .CSV files from `bin_seconds` function.
+Detailed explanation & examples of use: [bin_seconds-options][bin_seconds-options]

 **Outputs from each `ITS_to_seconds` function run**